 Black Women and Fibroids

-n has been found, family history plays a major role in the increased odds.
+Black women are three times more likely to develop fibroids than women of any other race.
+And we don’t know why!
+What we do know is your fibroid risk is related to family history .
 Like Monique Williams, her mother also ended up getting a hysterectomy in order to put an end to her fibroid pain.
 In addition to a genetic predisposition, potential exposure to the chemicals in hair relaxing products and an earlier onset of menstruation may all increase a woman’s risk of developing fibroids.
 While there is no way to prevent fibroids from first developing, high-risk women can and should take certain precautions.

 First and foremost, women with a high likelihood of developing fibroids should be familiar with the signs and symptoms of these tumors (major red flags include heavy menstrual bleeding, abdominal pain and bloating and anemia); black women should ask their OBGYNs for regular screenings.
 Visits to the doctor should be annual.